gsteiert/pico-dirty-blaster-workshop/README.md

 ## Instructions

- 1 Assemble Pico-Dirty-Blaster
+ 1. Assemble Pico-Dirty-Blaster
-    a Solder adapter PCB to Raspberry Pi Pico board b Solder 10pin shrouded header connector to adapter board 2 Connect Pico-Dirty-Blaster to target board with ribbon cable 3 Plug in power to target board
+    1. Solder adapter PCB to Raspberry Pi Pico board
+    2. Solder 10pin shrouded header connector to adapter board
+ 2. Connect Pico-Dirty-Blaster to target board with ribbon cable
+ 3. Plug in power to target board
- 4 While pressing BOOTSEL button, plug in Raspberry Pi Pico board 5 Release the BOOTSEL button after connecting the USB cable 6 Drag-n-Drop chosen example pico UF2 file to the "RPI-RP2" drive that appears 7 Wait for the file to transfer and Pico board will disconnect and begin programming 8 If programming is successful, the RPI-RP2 drive will reapear and the image will load
+ 4. While pressing BOOTSEL button, plug in Raspberry Pi Pico board
+ 5. Release the BOOTSEL button after connecting the USB cable
+ 6. Drag-n-Drop chosen example pico UF2 file to the "RPI-RP2" drive that appears
+ 7. Wait for the file to transfer and Pico board will disconnect and begin programming
+ 8. If programming is successful, the RPI-RP2 drive will reapear and the image will load

 ## Example Files
 Example images are provided by target board in the "examples" folder.
 Current example images are built from FuseSoC blinky with different output LED settings, and a SERV Servant RISC-V hello world example, also built with FuseSoC.